raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/2. Spring Annotations/7. @Primary and @Qualifier Annotation/README.md

      }
      ```

-   - In this example, PrimaryDataSource is marked with @Primary, so it will be injected when a DataSource bean is required, unless a specific qualifier is provided.
+   - In this example, `PrimaryDataSource` is marked with `@Primary`, so it will be injected when a `DataSource` bean is required, unless a specific qualifier is provided.

 ### Primary vs @Qualifier